The general perception of cloud computing is that it makes all compute tasks cheaper and easier to manage.

 Deep learning offers the promise of bypassing the process of manual feature engineering by learning representations in conjunction with statistical models in an end-to-end fashion.

-In this post, we discuss how a technique known as warm-starting can be used to save computational resources and improve generalizability when training deep learning models.
+In this post, we discuss how warm-starting can save computational resources and improve generalizability when training deep learning models.

 Last week, we at Determined AI were honored to sponsor a meetup of the Women in Infrastructure group focused on ML infrastructure.